 market_name property of its description.
 This is the name that's displayed in the Steam Community Market when the item is up for sale.
 Why the distinction?
 There are some items which have value-affecting data that isn't in their name.
 For example, CS:GO skins have 5 different tiers of "wear", which isn't in their names.
 The wear tier is appended to each skin's market name however, so that the different tiers of wear are separated in the market.
 The market name may be localized or not, and may not exist at all if the item isn't marketable.
 It's up to the game's developer.

 Finally, every marketable item also has a "market hash name", available under the

 market_hash_name property.
 This name is supposed to be the English version of the item's market name, but in practice it may vary.
 For example, Steam Community items prepend the AppID of the originating app to each item's market hash name, but not to the market name.
 The market hash name is never localized, and may not exist if the item isn't marketable.
 Again, it's up to the game's developer.
 You can view the Community Market listings for any marketable item using this URL formula: steamcommunity.com/market/listings/appid/market_hash_name.
 Here's an example: https://steamcommuni...upply Crate Key

 Note that the Community Market has no concept of contexts.
 Consequently, market [hash] names are unique for a particular "class" of items per-app (and by extension per-context).
 This means that for marketable items, two items with identical market hash names will be worth roughly the same (with some exceptions, like unusual TF2 items).

 Ask below.
 I'm happy to help!

-- Mole, Andrew, trzyrazyzero and 1 other like this
+- Mole, Andrew, trzyrazyzero and 2 others like this